leonimev/LeoniMartins/Profile.md

 - 2018-19: M.Sc. in Veterinary Sciences, Federal University of Uberlandia, School of Veterinary Medicine, Uberlandia, MG, Brazil

-    - Thesis: Characterization of rearing and evaluation of the impacts of management over dairy calves’ passive immunity transfer and health.
+    - Thesis: Characterization of rearing and evaluation of the impacts of management on dairy calves’ passive immunity transfer and health.

 - 2012-17: Bachelor’s in Veterinary Medicine, Federal University of Uberlandia, School of Veterinary Medicine, Uberlandia, MG, Brazil